-Note that Alpha does not support Files-11 On-Disk Structure Level 1 disks, and specifying 1 on Alpha results in an error.
-VAX does not support Structure Level 5 disks, and specifying 5 on VAX results in an error.
+Note that Alpha does not support ODS-1 disks, and specifying 1 on Alpha results in an error.
+VAX does not support ODS-5 disks, and specifying 5 on VAX results in an error.

-Refer to the HP OpenVMS System Manager's Manual, Volume 1: Essentials for more information about Structure Level 5 (ODS-5) disks.
+See the HP OpenVMS System Manager's Manual, Volume 1: Essentials for more information about ODS-5 disks.